 Scenario Documentation Requirement Submission Address The provider discovers through the EVS (Wisconsin's Enrollment Verification System) that ForwardHealth has removed or enddated the other health insurance coverage from the member's file.
 A claim according to normal claims submission procedures (do not use the prepared provider-based billing claim).
 ForwardHealth Claims and Adjustments 313 Blettner Blvd Madison WI 53784 The provider discovers that the member's other coverage information (i.e., enrollment dates) reported by the EVS is invalid.
-An Other Coverage Discrepancy Report (F-1159 (10/08)) form.
+An Other Coverage Discrepancy Report (F-01159 (09/12)) form.
 A claim according to normal claims submission procedures after verifying that the member's other coverage information has been updated by using the EVS (do not use the prepared provider-based billing claim).
 Send the Other Coverage Discrepancy Report form to the address indicated on the form.
 Send the claim to the following address: ForwardHealth Claims and Adjustments 313 Blettner Blvd Madison WI 53784 The other health insurance source reimburses or partially reimburses the provider-based billing claim.
 A claim according to normal claims submission procedures (do not use the prepared provider-based billing claim).
 The appropriate other insurance indicator.
 The amount received from the other health insurance source.
 ForwardHealth Claims and Adjustments 313 Blettner Blvd Madison WI 53784 The other health insurance source denies the provider-based billing claim.
 A claim according to normal claims submission procedures (do not use the prepared provider-based billing claim).
 The appropriate other insurance indicator or Medicare disclaimer code.
 ForwardHealth Claims and Adjustments 313 Blettner Blvd Madison WI 53784 The commercial health insurance carrier does not respond to an initial and follow-up provider-based billing claim.
 A claim according to normal claims submission procedures (do not use the prepared provider-based billing claim).
 The appropriate other insurance indicator.
 ForwardHealth Claims and Adjustments 313 Blettner Blvd Madison WI 53784

 Beyond Claims Submission Deadlines Scenario Documentation Requirement Submission Address The provider discovers through the EVS that ForwardHealth has removed or enddated the other health insurance coverage from the member's file.
 A claim (do not use the prepared provider-based billing claim).
 A Timely Filing Appeals Request (F-13047 (07/12)) form according to normal timely filing appeals procedures.
-ForwardHealth Timely Filing Ste 50 313 Blettner Blvd Madison WI 53784 The provider discovers that the member's other coverage information (i.e., enrollment dates) reported by the EVS is invalid.
-An Other Coverage Discrepancy Report form.
-After using the EVS to verify that the member's other coverage information has been updated, include both of the following: A claim (do not use the prepared provider-based billing claim.)
-A Timely Filing Appeals Request form according Send the Other Coverage Discrepancy Report form to the address indicated on the form.
+ForwardHealth Timely Filing Ste 50 313 Blettner Blvd Madison WI 53784 The provider discovers that the member's other coverage information (i.e., enrollment dates) reported by the EVS is invalid. the following: • A claim (do not use the prepared provider-based billing claim.)
+Send the Other Coverage Discrepancy Report form to the address indicated on the form.
 Send the timely filing appeals request to the following address: